Kotti/kotti_navigation/README.rst

 title for the context is _underneath_ the nav list, so it may not be clear enough that that the nav pill items are contained within the context.
-Perhaps this would be true for the left slot, as well, but a bare nav pill list in the right and belowcontent slots might work well Regardless, for any slot, if desired, set label (default is none) to a string as illustrated in the following examples.
+Perhaps this would be true for the left slot, as well, but a bare nav pill list in the right and belowcontent slots might work well.
+Regardless, for any slot, if desired, set kotti_navigation.label (default is none) to a string as illustrated in the following examples.

-For each example, the context is assumed to be a document titled Animals, and there are two children titled Dogs and Cats, the horizontal nav pill list will have items as Animals: Dogs Cats.
+For each example, the context is assumed to be a document titled Animals, and there are two children titled Dogs and Cats.

 If label is not set, the default value of none will result in two nav pill li items, <Dogs> and <Cats> (< > notation used here to denote nav pill li items).